Sense of Self Podcast Episode

 But what does this have to do with feeling lost in motherhood?

-This past weekend, I taught a class to a group of women, many of them moms, and we watched this clip.
-They loved that we watched it because they, like me, love this clip.
+This past weekend, I taught a class to a group of women, many of them moms, and we watched this Barbie clip.
+They loved that we watched it because they, like me, relate to this clip.
 We see ourselves in it.

 I asked them (hypothetically, we didn’t have time to really do it) what this clip might be like if we made it specifically for moms.
 Could you come up with things that you’d put in it?
 Contradictory and impossible expectations that you feel in the midst of mothering?